Weighing the Sun with five photographs: Orbit of the Earth from five photographs

 The equation of an ellipse, written in polar coordinates, is \cite{bate}

 where $r$ and $\theta$ are depicted and defined in Fig.~\ref{coordinatesfigure}.
 Here, $a$ is the semimajor axis of the ellipse.
 The eccentricity is defined as

 in terms of the semiminor axis $b$ (see Fig.~\ref{coordinatesfigure}).
-This equation implies that the Sun is in one of the focus, and that the distance from Sun to Earth changes during the trayectory (as the angle changes).
+This equation implies that the Sun is at one of the focus, and that the distance from Sun to Earth changes during the trajectory (as the angle changes).
 An eccentricity $\epsilon=0$ implies that the orbit is a circle, as $b=a$.

 The purpose of this section is to show that the data points \eqref{netdata} are points in an ellipse \eqref{eqelipsegeneral} for parameters $a$ and $\epsilon$ that are in agreement for those of Earth's orbit.
 In order to prove this, we construct an optimization procedure that allow us to calculate the best fit of parameters $a$ and $\epsilon$ to the data \eqref{netdata}.
 Let us define the error function